Dictating Vacation May Preserve Jobs

 “Under federal law, an employer may furlough exempt employees for an entire week without creating legal liability.
 You may be entitled to unemployment benefits for periods you are laid off.

 “The state of California generally considers vacation pay a form of deferred compensation to be paid by the employer to the employee upon terminator.
-However, the law takes no position on whether an employer can force an employee to take vacation at a times when the employee might choose not to.
+However, the law takes no position on whether an employer can force an employee to take a vacation at a time when the employee might choose not to.

 “In light of the more drastic alternative of laying off employees, it would appear this employer is attempting to save jobs.
 You can enjoy your time off with the knowledge that you have a job to go back to.”